-As mentioned above, the human rights conventions clearly state that our officials have a positive obligation to take allegations of human rights violations seriously.
-This means that they are duty-bound to let us have the issue reviewed by an independent, impartial, and competent tribunal, and this being our right we, the people, would do well to make use of it.
+As mentioned above, the human rights conventions state that public officials are positively obliged to address allegations of human rights violations.
+This means that they are duty-bound to have the issue reviewed by an independent, impartial and competent tribunal, and this being our right we, the people, should leverage it.

-Prohibitionists, for their part, claim that the trend towards legalizing drugs is in breach of obligations to the UN drug control conventions.
-They have presented no good reasons for this claim, but as the dissonance between the drug conventions and human rights conventions is drawing more attention the time has come for a full review of the issue.
+Prohibitionists, on their part, claim that the trend towards legalising drugs breaches the obligations to the UN drug control conventions.
+They have presented no good reasons for this claim, but as the dissonance between the drug conventions and human rights conventions is drawing more attention, the time has come for a full review of the issue.

 To settle the score, AROD has presented a report together with five questions that must be answered to the satisfaction of an independent, impartial and competent commission.
 This report, Human Rising (2018), can be found at our reading room and it details how unconsciousness and power politics have defined the evolution of drug policy.
 World leaders have been slow to respond, but the Norwegian state will have another chance in the aftermath of 11 September, 2021.
 The AROD will use Human Rising and To Right a Wrong as our procedural argument against drug prohibition, and at the heart of the matter is the challenge to answer our five questions.
 These questions can be found below, and concerned citizens can help them get the attention they deserve.